bsoelch/Concat/doc/controllFlow.md

 The types at the end of all `break` branches have to be equal ( implicitly convertible to ) the types on the stack when reaching `do` ( after popping the condition ).
 The types obtained by merging the `continue` branches have to be equal to the types at the start of the loop.

-Optionally a while loop can contain a `defer` statement, the code between `while`  and `defer` will be executed after each iteration of the loop, if a `defer` statement is present the `continue` branches will jump to the start of the `defered` code.
+Optionally a while loop can contain a `finally` statement, the code between `finally`  and `end` will be executed after each iteration of the loop.
-( `defer` has not been implemented )
+If a `finally` statement is present the `continue` branches will jump to `finally` instead of `end`, it is not possible to continue the loop after reaching `finally`.

 ## and / or

 syntax (examples, number and type of and/or can be chosen arbitrarily ):
 ```
   <condition> and <condition> or <condition> or <condition> end

   <condition> and <condition> or <condition> if
      ...
   end

   while <condition> and <condition> or <condition> do
     ...
   end